 Greek-style yogurt is a very thick yogurt, typically 9 - 10% milk fat as opposed to the average yogurt which runs at 1 - 3.5% milk fat.
 The basic recipe for this product includes pasteurized homogenized milk, added protein/whey powder, starter bacteria, and flavorings.
 To achieve the proper viscosity, Greek-style yogurt is strained of the whey that has not coagulated.
 Stabilizers are commonly used to stop the separation but are not considered ‘all-natural ingredients.
 The customer wanted to produce an all-natural, Greek-style yogurt that was not as high in fat as traditional Greek-style yogurt and did not require straining to achieve the proper consistency.

-Quadro Liquids Solution
+Quadro Liquids Solution for yogurt manufacturing

 To achieve the desired results, a Quadro Ytron® Z Emulsifier was employed.
 Cultured milk was passed through the tooling of the Z Emulsifier and was subject to a controlled amount of shearing required to smooth the curd.
 Prolonged mixing can be detrimental to coagulation so the short time the product resided in the Z Emulsifier encouraged better results.
 After passing through the Z Emulsifier, the thick curd was allowed to set in order to achieve its final viscosity and pH level.
 Flavorings were then added as required, and the product was sent to packaging.